Curtis Bok: Early life

 Bok was a sickly child, with a weak heart.
-His father wrote of taking him to the White House to meet his hero, President Theodore Roosevelt.
+Edward Bok wrote a touching essay about taking his son to the White House to meet the son's hero, President Theodore Roosevelt.

 In 1915, Bok graduated from The Hill School in Pottstown, Pennsylvania.
-He attended Williams College in Williamstown, Massachusetts, but left to serve in the U.S. Navy during World War I. He returned to finish at Williams, and graduated from the University of Virginia School of Law in 1921.
+He attended Williams College in Williamstown, Massachusetts, but left to serve in the U.S. Navy during World War I. He returned to finish his degree at Williams, and graduated from the University of Virginia School of Law in 1921.

 Career

 Bok worked on several public service projects before forming a law partnership with Robert Dechert and Owen B. Rhodes in 1930.
-He served as an assistant district attorney in Philadelphia, 1929–1932, and ran unsuccessfully for district attorney in 1935.
-Appointed an Orphans Court judge the following year, he became president judge of the Court of Common Pleas in 1937.
+He served as an assistant district attorney in Philadelphia, 1929–1932, and ran unsuccessfully for Philadelphia district attorney in 1935.
+Appointed an Orphans Court judge the following year, he became president judge of the Court of Common Pleas for Philadelphia County in 1937.

 His most famous opinion was on obscenity in literature — Commonwealth of Pennsylvania v.
 Gordon et al., Court of Quarter Sessions, Philadelphia, June 1948.
 In March 1948, the Philadelphia vice squad raided 54 booksellers, confiscating works by authors such as Erskine Caldwell, James T. Farrell, William Faulkner, and Calder Willingham.
 In an elegantly written opinion, Bok found that the books were "obvious efforts to show life as it is", and that Pennsylvania could not censor them:

 It will be asked whether one would care to have one's young daughter read these books.
 I suppose that by the time she is old enough to wish to read them she will have learned the biologic facts of life and the words that go with them.
 There is something seriously wrong at home if those facts have not been met and faced and sorted by then; it is not children so much as parents that should receive our concern about this.
 I should prefer that my own three daughters meet the facts of life and the literature of the world in my library than behind a neighbor's barn, for I can face the adversary there directly.
 If the young ladies are appalled by what they read, they can close the book at the bottom of page one; if they read further, they will learn what is in the world and in its people, and no parents who have been discerning with their children need fear the outcome.
 Nor can they hold it back, for life is a series of little battles and minor issues, and the burden of choice is on us all, every day, young and old.

-In 1958, he was elected a justice of the Pennsylvania Supreme Court, serving until his death.
+In 1958, Bok was elected a justice of the Pennsylvania Supreme Court, serving until his death in 1962.